murilopolese/murilopolese/content/pages/cv.md

 </div>

 **2020** started with the pandemic taking away some of my dreams and giving me others.
-I left Strawbees and enrolled on a course called ["Recreating the Past" at School for Poetic Computation](https://sfpc.io/recreatingthepast-spring2020/).
-I moved back to Stockholm and started working with [JoyLabz](https://joylabz.com/), one of the companies that most sparked my interest in prototyping, education and technology as well as becoming [literate on the world of inventions that surround us](https://www.ted.com/talks/jay_silver_hack_a_banana_make_a_keyboard).
+I left Strawbees and enrolled on an online course called ["Recreating the Past" at School for Poetic Computation](https://sfpc.io/recreatingthepast-spring2020/).
+I moved back to Stockholm and started working with [JoyLabz](https://joylabz.com/), one of the companies that sparked my interest in prototyping, education and technology (as well as thinking about [invention literacy](https://www.youtube.com/watch?v=ibrwte1QqUE)).

-In **2021** I joined [Blivande](https://blivande.com) house and community, where I participate in this experiment in stewarding and cultivating a co-created, participatory and self-sustaining ecosystem.
+In **2021** I joined [Blivande](https://blivande.com) house, where I participate of an experiment in self-stewarding.
+There we cultivate a co-created, participatory and self-sustaining ecosystem.
 Always becoming!

 ![](./blivande.jpg)